-The Lacroma Prospect corresponds to a prominent Electro-Magnetic (EM) signature that has a potential strike extent of over 12 kilometres (see Figure 3).
-Initial drilling at Lacroma recorded very wide intercepts of graphite (60m @ 6.8% TGC).
+Lacroma corresponds to a prominent Electro-Magnetic (EM) signature that has a potential strike extent of over 12 kilometres.
+Initial drilling at Lacroma recorded very wide intercepts of graphite (60m @ 6.8% TGC)1.
 Lacroma graphite, like the graphite at Campoona Shaft and Central Campoona, is high crystalline fine flake graphite.
-Metallurgical test work undertaken by Archer Materials (ASX: AXE or Archer) in 2015 showed that a 98.6% TGC concentrate using the same conventional flotation and leaching conditions as for the Campoona Deposits.
+Metallurgical test work undertaken by Archer Materials (ASX: AXE or Archer) in 2015 showed that a 98.6% TGC concentrate using the same conventional flotation and leaching conditions as for the Campoona Deposits1.
 This suggests that the same processing circuit planned by iTech could also use graphite ore from Lacroma.

-iTech is currently planning a substantial drilling program to test both the Sugarloaf Graphite Prospect and the Lacroma EM anomaly.
-Further drilling at both prospects has the potential to support a substantial Mineral Resource upgrade.
+iTech is currently planning a substantial drilling program to test the full 12 km extent of the Lacroma EM anomaly.
+Further drilling at Lacroma has the potential to support a substantial Mineral Resource upgrade.

 Figure 3.
-Location of graphite deposits and prospects with airborne electromagnetic image on EL6643 and EL5920 - Eyre Peninsula, South Australia
+Location of graphite deposits and prospects with airborne electromagnetic image on EL6643 - Eyre Peninsula, South Australia